-If additional arguments are provided then they will automatically be available in the Sarguments parameter of the getData method.
+If additional arguments are provided then they will automatically be available in the \$arguments parameter of the getData method.
 Additional arguments will not be property mapped, meaning they will contain their plain value.
 However if an argument with the key node is provided, it will automatically be converted into a node.
-Provide a valid node path to use this, and keep in mind that the node argument is restricted to this use-case.
-This is done to make working with nodes easy.